 - At least 4 years of probation

 Note: The prosecutor can choose to charge you with both of these charges.
-But if you’re convicted, you will only serve the more serious Child Endangerment penalties (in addition to normal DUI penalties).
+But if you’re convicted, you will only serve the more serious child endangerment penalties (in addition to normal DUI penalties).
 You won’t face the full penalties of both.

 Child Protective Services and DUI in Los Angeles

-If CPS decides to investigate they may pay a visit to your home.
+If CPS decides to investigate, they may visit your home.
 It’s natural to be defensive toward this visit, but it’s in your best interest to cooperate.
-They’re looking for signs that:

 - Your home is unsafe